alexdolbun/alexdolbun/README.md

 <h2> 1.
 Introduction to Chief Visionary Officer Aleksei Dolgikh </h2>
 	  <p>
-Aleksei Dolgikh is the chief visionary officer at Community 0 Unicorn Witnesses – an international non-profit community of socially-relevant digital product creators – in addition to being a co-founder and the Gloc.al SEO leadgen in 100 plus countries and languages.
+Aleksei Dolgikh is the chief visionary officer at Community 0 Unicorn Witnesses – an international non-profit community of socially-relevant digital product creators – in addition to being a co-founder and the Gloc.al SEO lead generation in 100-plus countries and languages.
 He is currently based in Dubai, where he is incubating a Search Engine Optimisation & Localisation & Serverless $ TAM 21.8 trillion Glocal Business to Business Software as a Service.
 The Information Technology Infrastructure Library (ITIL), Business Development, Requirements / Documentation, One-on-one, Open Source Software (OSS), The Cloud Native Computing Foundation (CNCF) are all part of his work as a CVO.
 	  </p>
 <h2> 2.
 Chief Visionary Officer Aleksei Dolgikh's Career</h2>
 	<p>
 Aleksei Dolgikh has been in the technology industry for over a decade.
 His professional experience stretches from being part of the founding teams of some of the fastest-growing startups to #1 best selling mobile app in USA to leading CRM / Database implementation, from the innovative development of interactive television systems (analog and digital) to Award-winning web applications design and implementation.
-His experience covers a broad range of topics from software engineering and development, through research and mission-critical systems, to dream up insights related technologies development.
+His experience covers a broad range of topics from software engineering and development, through research and mission-critical systems, to dream up insights related technology development.
 	  </p>
 <h2> 3.
 Aleksei Dolgikh's Experience with Digital Product Design</h2>
 	<p>